 During the valuation of collaterals accepted by the OTP Bank the basis of the evaluation is the market value or the mortgage lending value which are defined in the appraiser report.
-In certain cases, depending on the type of collateral, the basis of the evaluation also may be purchased price or other acceptance value.
+In certain cases, depending on the type of collateral, the basis of the evaluation also may be purchased price or other acceptance value as it is defined in internal rules about collateral management.